3 Days Kyoto Itinerary: The Perfect Guide for Exploring Kyoto’s Best Attractions

 Another fantastic option that is extremely enjoyable is to take the Sagano Romantic Train ride.

-You can take the train from Kameoka Torokko Station, and disembark at Arashiyama Torokko Station.
-It’s a short ride of approximately 25 minutes, that offers some of the most spectacular views, with the stunning Hozu River that winds alongside the tracks, and you go past Arashiyama’s mountains, famous for their rolling slopes covered in thick forests.
+You can take the train from Kameoka Torokko Station and disembark at Arashiyama Torokko Station.
+It’s a short ride of approximately 25 minutes, offering some of the most spectacular views.
+You pass the stunning Hozu River, which winds alongside the tracks, and the mountains, famous for their rolling slopes covered in thick forests.

 The Arashiyama Torokko station is within a very close proximity to the Arashiyama Bamboo Grove and Tenryu-ji Temple.